Home > Blog >

 Most vendors price AMRs either as capital purchases with maintenance contracts or via Robotics‑as‑a‑Service subscriptions.

 Automated guided vehicles are warehouse robots that follow predefined paths using markers, wires, or QR codes, moving pallets and totes between storage areas and docks.
 Unlike fully autonomous robots, AGVs focus on structured warehouse tasks where routes rarely change, but reliability and inventory accuracy are critical.
+They are a proven technology within broader supply chain operations, particularly for high-throughput distribution centers.

 Key features